Alumnus Justin van der Hooft - MSc Molecular Life Sciences

 "After my BSc and MSc in 'Molecular (Life) Sciences' in Wageningen, I continued here to do my PhD in Systematic Metabolite Identification and Annotation.
 During my PhD, I gained skills and hands-on experience in different aspects of the metabolomics pipeline.

 Afterwards, I moved abroad to start my postdoctoral career as research associate in Glasgow.
-In 2017, I moved back to Wageningen to take up a shared postdoctoral position between the Bioinformatics Group at WUR and the group of Prof. Pieter Dorrestein at the UCSD, USA.
-In January 2020, I could start my own group in Wageningen that will develop computational metabolomics methodologies to better understand complex metabolite mixtures and apply these workflows to study plant and microbiome-associated metabolites and the food metabolome."
+Some time later, I moved back to Wageningen to take up a shared postdoctoral position between the Bioinformatics Group at WUR and the group of Prof. Pieter Dorrestein at the UCSD, USA.
+Three years after that, I could start my own group in Wageningen that will develop computational metabolomics methodologies to better understand complex metabolite mixtures and apply these workflows to study plant and microbiome-associated metabolites and the food metabolome."

 "My choice for the MSc in Molecular (Life) Sciences was probably already made at the BSc level.
 I was, and still am, intrigued by the molecular world in and around us, and Wageningen University offered an excellent and long-standing program in molecular sciences.
 In addition, I liked the student life in Wageningen so it was not a tough decision to continue my studies in Wageningen.
 The MSc did prepare me in manifold ways for my career.
 The courses provided me with a solid background in spectroscopic techniques and the many practical courses also helped to gain hands-on experience with a number of instruments.
 During my MSc theses at Biochemistry and Biophysics I learned how to do your own research and write a proposal.
 I think it is fair to say that the foundations for my career were in Molecular Life Sciences.